overone-joshua/Leadwerks-Template/readme.md

 ## Versions

 v0.0.4 - Complete overhaul of the template framework.
 Introduced AppController class.
 Refactored GameObject system for an Entity-Component system.
 Introduced Dependency Injection with Container class.
 Added brief documentation to all source files.
 Removed contents section from the readme.md.
+Added LuaTables++ to project.
+Finalized a quick sample scene to demonstrate the use of the Component system with lua scripts.
+Also added support for Squirrel Script though not officially supported at this time.

 v0.0.3 - Added EventManager class with example event to project.